asyncapi/generator/docs/authoring.md

 1. A template is a directory in your file system.
 1. The template can have own dependencies.
 Just create `package.json` for the template.
 The generator makes sure to trigger the installation of dependencies.
 1. Templates can be configured.
 Configuration must be stored in the `package.json` file under custom `generator` property.
 [Read more about the configuration file](#configuration-file).
-1. Templates may contain multiple files.
-Unless stated otherwise, all files will be rendered.
 1. The template engine is either [Nunjucks](#nunjucks)(default) or [React](#react).
 This can be controlled with the `renderer` configuration.
 1. Templates may contain `hooks` that are functions invoked during specific moment of the generation.
 In the template, they must be stored in the `.hooks` directory under the template directory.
 They can also be stored in other modules and external libraries and configured inside the template [Read more about hooks](#hooks).
 1. There are parameters with special meaning.
 [Read more about special parameters](#special-parameters).